ConstThe value to check

 When true, TypeScript narrows the type to MutableRecord<string, unknown>.

-const obj: unknown = { foo: 1 };
+const obj: unknown = { foo: 1 } as const;

 if (isMutableRecord(obj)) {